 If you are one of the thousands in the UK that might have been affected by the undisclosed PPI commission scandal, contact one of the ClaimExperts panel today and they will be in touch to talk you through the next steps.

 There are no upfront costs, and any payments to us will simply be deducted from your compensation award should your claim be successful.

 How can Claim Experts help?

-Our legal team come from a financial services and compliance background.
-We have experience of bringing successful claims against those who mis-sell financial products.
-We are regulated and authorised by the Solicitors Regulation.
+Our legal panel come from a financial services and compliance background.
+They have experience in bringing successful claims against those who mis-sell financial products.

 Plevin v Paragon Personal Finance Limited Ruling – https://www.supremecourt.uk/cases/docs/uksc-2014-0037-judgment.pdf